CU-Boulder-CRDDS/data_bootcamp_spring2023/content/wrap-up/microcredential.md

 ## Final Project

-**The final project will be due by the end of Spring Break; to submit the project, push your project code to a dedicated GitHub repository, and send us a link to the repository.**
+**The final project will be due by June 30th; to submit the project, push your project code to a dedicated GitHub repository, and send us a link to the repository.**

 Final projects will consist of a portfolio of work hosted on a GitHub repository (you are also encouraged to publish your portfolio materials via GitHub pages; see below).
 Completed microcredential project portfolios must include the following elements: